cxzhu/Paired-Tag/README.md

 After these, the fastq files of each sub-libraries were then converted to cell-counts matrices.

-## 3 Merge sub-libraries for down-stream analysis
+## 3 Merge sub-libraries for downstream analysis
 The last round of combinatorial index is PCR indexing (sub-libraries).

 To merge matrices from different sub-libraires, an unique prefix should added to the cellular barcodes for each sub-library.
 Please also make sure the DNA and RNA sublibraries share the same set of sub-library-specific prefixes.